Tap Into The Health Benefits Of Aswini Mudra With These Tips

 • Repeat the practice and increase the duration if desired.

-To improve your practice and tap into all of the Aswini Mudra health benefits, you can also make variations to the simple practice, combining deep breathing with the muscle contraction and relaxation.
+To improve your practice and tap into all of the Ashwini Mudra health benefits, you can also make variations to the simple practice, combining deep breathing with the muscle contraction and relaxation.
 Tighten the muscles as you inhale and only relax as you exhale.

-For reproductive health benefits and sexual wellness, you can also practice the Aswini Mudra in a supine pose, raising your legs to form a right angle, even using a wall for support.
+For reproductive health benefits and sexual wellness, you can also practice the Ashwini Mudra in a supine pose, raising your legs to form a right angle, even using a wall for support.
 Practice the Mudra while in this pose.

-As this is one of the simplest mudras with wide-ranging health benefits, Aswini Mudra is a good starting point if you haven’t tried mudras before.
+As this is one of the simplest mudras with wide-ranging health benefits, Ashwini Mudra is a good starting point if you haven’t tried mudras before.
 It can also be practiced at any time of the day and in any location.

 This article is reviewed by Suchitra Marwah